-Eating Singhara Fruit (Water Chestnuts) During Pregnancy – Benefits and Usage
+Eating Water Chestnut (Singhara Fruit) During Pregnancy – Benefits and Side-effects

 When a woman is pregnant, her pregnancy cravings can range from unhealthy foods to healthy items to even some unusual food items.
 If you are pregnant, yes, you will have to make healthy food choices (and you will), but there will be days when you will want to eat something that you haven’t craved for in months or perhaps years.
-One such food item or fruit that we completely forget about (but love to eat) is singhara.
+One such food item or fruit that we completely forget about (but love to eat) is singhara fruit in pregnancy.
 Singhara or water chestnuts taste delicious and are mostly enjoyed in the raw or cooked form.
 But if you are pregnant, you might wonder if they are safe for consumption during pregnancy.
-So let’s find out!
+So let’s find out about water chestnuts in pregnancy!

 Can You Eat Water Chestnuts During Pregnancy?

 If you relish eating water chestnuts, then here’s good news for you.
 You can eat water chestnuts during pregnancy.
-Water chestnuts or singhara are an excellent source of various minerals and vitamins, and can prove to be beneficial for your health during pregnancy.
+Water chestnuts or singhara in pregnancy are an excellent source of various minerals and vitamins and can prove to be beneficial for your health during pregnancy.

 Nutritional Value of Water Chestnuts